Configuring runners

 If you use a depth of 1 and have a queue of jobs or retry jobs, jobs may fail.

 Git fetching and cloning is based on a ref, such as a branch name, so runners can’t clone a specific commit SHA.
-If multiple jobs are in the queue, or you’re retrying an old job, the commit to be tested must be within the Git history that is cloned.
+If multiple jobs are in the queue, or you retry an old job, the commit to be tested must be in the cloned Git history.
 Setting too small a value for GIT_DEPTH can make it impossible to run these old commits and unresolved reference is displayed in job logs.
 You should then reconsider changing GIT_DEPTH to a higher value.

-Jobs that rely on git describe may not work correctly when GIT_DEPTH is set since only part of the Git history is present.
+Jobs that rely on git describe may not work correctly when GIT_DEPTH is set because only part of the Git history is present.

 To fetch or clone only the last 3 commits: